-The Ministry Village at Olive
+Ministry Village at Olive

-Healthy Seniors Food
+Healthy Seniors Food Program at Westminster Village

 Gulf Coast Kid's House and Santa Rosa Kids' House

 Manna partners with Gulf Coast Kid's House (GCKH) and Santa Rosa Kids' House (SRKH) to provide emergency food bags at their facilities to distribute to the families and children they serve.
 Prior to this collaboration, their advocates would have to refer families to other resources for emergency food.
 This presented a problem especially when children are placed on the weekend or in the middle of the night, resulting in a lapse of time when the children and their guardians could access emergency food assistance.
 This partnership now provides the families in need with immediate access to food.
-GCKH and SRKH are children's advocacy centers that facilitates the investigation, prosecution, and treatment of child abuse and neglect, and promotes child abuse prevention and awareness through community education.
+GCKH and SRKH are children's advocacy centers that facilitate the investigation, prosecution, and treatment of child abuse and neglect, and promote child abuse prevention and awareness through community education.